avalouisefinnegan/avalouisefinnegan/README.md

 <h1 align="center">Hi 👋, I'm Ava Finnegan</h1>
 <h3 align="center">A passionate Physics & Computer Science Student</h3>

-- 🔭 I’m currently working on my thesis in Differential Privacy
+🔭 I’m currently working on my thesis in Differential Privacy

-- 🌱 I’m passionate about
+🌱 I’m passionate about
-- **Machine Learning & Deep Learning** using CNNs, GANs, Reinenforcement Learning and other techniques.
+  **Machine Learning & Deep Learning** using CNNs, GANs, Reinenforcement Learning and other techniques.

-- **Computer Vision**.
+  **Computer Vision**.
 I am currently working on a Brain Tumour Segmentation Problem.

-- **Big Data Computing**.
-I
+  **Big Data Computing**.
+I have experience with Apache Haddop for the storing & Processing of Big Data.

-- **Optimisation Problems**.
+  **Optimisation Problems**.
+I find it fun to search for heauristic methods that can compete with exact medologies with improved time and space complexity.

-- **Data Privacy**.
-The focus of my thesis.
+  **Data Privacy**.
+The focus of my thesis and a topic that I believe is extremely important with the advances in Genarative AI.

 <h3 align="left">Connect with me:</h3>
 <p align="left">